Airline Pet Policy Korean Air

 If your pet is too large to fit under the seat, it is an animal other than a dog or cat, or if it is a very long flight, Korean Air may transport your pet in the cargo section of the aircraft according to its regulations.
 This section of the cargo department has the same temperature and pressure as the passenger cabin.
 TIP: Be sure to tell the Captain of the aircraft that your pet is flying in the cargo hold so that they can be sure to keep the temperature at the proper level.
 Find more tips on airline pet travel in cargo.

-Note: Korean Air does recognize breed restrictions and the following breeds and their mixes are not permitted transport: Tosa, American Pit Bull Terrier, American Staffordshire Terrier, Stafford Bull Terrier, and Rottweiler.
+Note: Korean Air does recognize breed restrictions and the following breeds and their mixes are not permitted transport: Tosa, American Pit Bull Terrier, American Staffordshire Terrier, Staffordshire Bull Terrier, and Rottweiler.
+Other dogs that are displaying aggressive behavior will not be permitted.

 Many airlines require a health certificate indicating that the pet is healthy enough for travel, is free of diseases communicable to humans and has been properly vaccinated, especially when traveling in the cargo section of the aircraft.
 A Health Certificate completed by your veterinarian within 10 days of travel is required by Korean Air when your pet is traveling as manifest cargo.